-Net Gain or Loss from the Sale, Exchange or Disposition of Property
+Net Gain or Loss from the Sale, Exchange or Disposition of Property of insurance with refundable accumulated reserves payable upon lapse or surrender.

 If the estate or trust has net gains or losses from the sale, exchanges, or disposition of property, enter the amount from Line 10 of the PA-41 Schedule D here on Line 4.
 See the PA-41 Schedule D instructions on the department's website.